willdickson/autostep/README.md

 Firmware + Python and Node.js libraries for controlling stepper motors via the STMicro L6470 dSPIN stepper motor driver (e.g. Sparkfun Autodriver).
-The firmware and libraries were developed to control of various mechanical components used to study insect behavior.
+The firmware and libraries were developed to control various mechanical components used to study insect behavior.
 For example, it is used to control a rotating platform for certain tethered flight experiments and for controlling a rotating wind tunnel which tracks the real-time orientation of fly on a 1-DOF